Table of Contents

 Ask advice from others for sure, but choose your own answer at the end of it.

-Choosing is the hard bit, but once you do it once or twice, you’ll feel amazing.
+Choosing is the tricky bit, but once you do it once or twice, you’ll feel amazing.
 Liberated!
 It opens up a world of potential for you.

 (The irony is we’re all winging it as much as you are)